fidelisobioma/fidelisobioma/README.md

 ---

 ### 🖥️ Portfolio Website
 My portfolio is a personal website that showcases my skills, projects, and professional journey as a front-end developer.
-I structured it with clarity and responsiveness in mind, allowing visitors to easily navigate through sections like About Me, Skills, Projects, and Contact.
+I structured it with clarity and responsiveness in mind, allowing visitors to easily navigate through sections like About Me, Skills, Portfolio, and Contact.
 It reflects my problem-solving approach and commitment to creating smooth, engaging user experiences.

 🔗 [View Project](https://fidexcode2-0.vercel.app/#home) | 💻 [Source Code](https://github.com/fidelisobioma/fidexcode2.0.git)